AHruler/Exploring-AAD/README.md

-# Exploring-AAD: Audio Anomaly Detection in Machine Sounds using Chroma snf Mel Frequency Feature: *CENS*, *Log Mel Frequncy* and *MFCC*.
+# Exploring-AAD: Audio Anomaly Detection in Machine Sounds using Chroma and Mel Frequency Feature: *CENS*, *Log Mel Frequncy* and *MFCC*.

 This project focuses on exploring and comparing various methods for unsupervised audio anomaly detection in machine operation noise, using the [MIMII Dataset](https://zenodo.org/record/3384388).
 Audio anomaly detection is useful in ensuring equipment safety and identifying potential faults.